 Liability for redeemable units represents the units in the consolidated funds that are not owned by the Company.
 One class of units may be redeemed as of the end of the first calendar quarter that occurs not less than one year after the date that such units were purchased and at the end of each calendar quarter thereafter.
 A second class may be redeemed as of the end of the first month that occurs not less than 25 months after the date such units were purchased and at the end of each calendar quarter thereafter.
-A third class may be redeemed as of the end of any calendar month; provided, however, that redemptions made within the first 24 months will be subject to a redemption fee which is payable to the funds.
-In addition there are notice periods of 30 to 60 days that must be given prior to any redemption.
-A fourth class may only be redeemed after two years.
+A third class may be redeemed as of the end of any calendar quarter; provided, however, that redemptions made within the first 24 months will be subject to a redemption fee which is payable to the funds.
+In addition there are notice periods of 30 or 60 days that must be given prior to any redemption.
+Servest Cyprus Recovery Investment Fund LP has units that cannot be redeemed until December 2017.
 These units are recognized initially at fair value, net of any transaction costs incurred, and subsequently measured at redemption amount.
 At the individual fund level this item is not shown as a liability but as part of shareholders equity.
 It is deemed to be a liability only for the consolidated financial statements as they are prepared from the point of view of the parent company.